Finite-time Landauer principle beyond weak coupling: Special limits of the metric

 This enables an analytical solution of the geodesic equations.
-Given the boundary conditions $\{\eps(0) = \mu(0) = \mu(\tau)=0,\,\eps(\tau)=\eps_*>0 \}$, which will later match those of an erasure protocol, we find the following geodesic path (cf. \aref{sm:HT})
+Given the boundary conditions $\{\eps(0) = \mu(0) = \mu(\tau)=0,\,\eps(\tau)=\eps_*>0 \}$, which will later match those of an erasure protocol\footnote{ Usually, the initial condition for erasure would be $\eps(0) = \nu$ for $\nu$ the chemical potential of the bath and $\eps$ the energy of the two-level system (so that the corresponding thermal state is the fully mixed state).
+But since here we defined $\eps$ to be the difference to the chemical potential we take $\eps(0) = 0$ without loss of generality.}, we find the following geodesic path (cf. \aref{sm:HT})

 In the regime $\beta \eps(t) \ll 1$, we observe that minimising entropy production requires a maximal coupling strength~$\eps(\tau)/\pi$.
 The entropy production of the geodesic protocol is